-The role of the ABCC is to promote understanding of and enforce compliance with Australia’s workplace laws in the building and construction industry.
+The role of the ABCC is to uphold the law and change behaviour to make the building and construction industry fair, efficient and productive.

 The ABCC is responsible for the following workplace relations matters in the building and construction industry:

 - responding to enquiries for advice and assistance

 - conducting presentations on the rights and responsibilities of building industry participants

 - producing and distributing fact sheets on legislation, regulations and industrial relations practices

 - publishing a monthly newsletter and distributing news and updates on topics affecting the industry

 - regularly updating our website with the latest news, legal findings and operational activities of the ABCC.